phetsims/sun/doc/Checkbox.md

     voicingContextResponseUnchecked:

 #### Voicing Design How-To
 The same description design tips apply to the design of voicing responses.
-Typically, for Checkbox, the same descriptions designed for Core/Interactive Description can be used as-is for the voicing responses.
+Typically, for _Checkbox_, the same descriptions designed for _Core/Interactive Description_ can be used as-is for the _Voicing Responses_.
 Options are available to make them different, if needed.

-* voicingNameResponse - must be unique, and ideally identical to the accessible name and the visual name.
+* voicingNameResponse - is unique, and ideally identical to the _accessibleName_ and the visually displayed name.
 * voicingHelpTextResponse - must indicate there are two available states like the examples above.
-* voicingContextResponseChecked - should be identical to accessibleContextResponseChecked
+* voicingContextResponseChecked - should be identical to _accessibleContextResponseChecked_.
-* voicingContextResponseUnchecked - should be identical to accessibleContextResponseUchecked
+* voicingContextResponseUnchecked - should be identical to _accessibleContextResponseUchecked_.

 ### How a Checkbox is Communicated with the Voicing Feature
-The experience of a checkbox varies based on input method and the Sim Voicing Options currently selected in Preferences.
+The _Voicing_ experience of _Checkbox_ varies based on input method and the _Sim Voicing Options_ selected in _Preferences_.
 * With keyboard input, users:
-    * Always hear voicing name response;
+    * Always hear a voicing name response.
-    * Can hear a voicing help text response;
+    * Can hear a voicing help text response.
-    * Never hear changed states, "checked" or "unchecked";
+    * Never hear changed states, i.e., "checked" or "unchecked."
     * Can hear a voicing context response.
 * With mouse and touch users:
-    * Always hear voicing name response;
+    * Always hear a voicing name response.
-    * Never hear voicing help text response;
+    * Never hear a voicing help text response.
-    * Never hear changed states, "checked" or "unchecked";
+    * Never hear changed states, i.e., "checked" or "unchecked."
     * Can hear a voicing context response.

 ## Alternative Input
 ### Keyboard Support
-Keyboard operation of Checkbox should be identical across Description and Voicing features.
+Keyboard operation of _Checkbox_ should be identical across _Description_ and _Voicing_ features.

 | Key   | Function                                               |
 |:------|:-------------------------------------------------------|